aalfiann/parallel-http-request/README.md

 The **request.options** is almost similar with `unirest`.

 **Note:**
+- The output response from request also slightly different with `unirest`.
 - This library is intended to create multiple request in parallel, so not all `unirest` feature is worked.
-- The output response from request also different with `unirest`.
+Please see [Limitation](#Limitation).

 ### request.add(options)
 To make a multiple http request, you have to use **.add()** for each request.